Min. time required: 5:20

 What is the GoldenPass train?
 Copy link to clipboard

-The GoldenPass is a scenic 5.5-hour train journey in several special trains between Lucerne (Central Switzerland), Interlaken (Bernese Oberland) and Montreux (Lake Geneva).
+The GoldenPass is a scenic 5.5-hour train journey on several special trains between Lucerne (Central Switzerland), Interlaken (Bernese Oberland) and Montreux (Lake Geneva).
 Of course, you can travel the other way around too.
 These are the trains:

 • Between Lucerne and Interlaken: the "Luzern-Interlaken Express".

-• Between Interlaken and Montreux, option 1: normal regional trains to Zweisimmen, where you'll change to either the modern "GoldenPass Panoramic" with its large windows or the nostalgic "Belle Époque" train to Montreux.
+• Between Interlaken and Montreux, option 1: you'll first take a normal train between Interlaken and Zweisimmen.
+In Zweisimmen, you can board one of two trains to Montreux.
+This is either: a) the modern "GoldenPass Panoramic" with its large windows, or b) the nostalgic "GoldenPass Belle Époque".

 You'll enjoy great scenery, including many lakes such as the Sarner- and Lungernsee, Lake Brienz, and Lake Geneva.
 The trains are comfortable.
 Most offer large panoramic windows and some have catering.